-This doesn’t mean they have a hole in them or a Monica Lewinsky stain, but rather an error in the manufacturing process.
+This doesn’t mean they have a hole or a big stain on them, but rather an error in the manufacturing process.

 Things like the wrong color dye or wrong material.
 In other words, they are irregularities that the average customer is not even going to notice.

 ~ TJ Maxx Vs. Macy’s – Don’t be shocked to see the same merchandise in TJ Maxx as your local Macy’s or Nordstrom on the same exact day.
 The price will be much less at TJ Maxx of course.